“Astounding technical proficiency and artistic delicacy”

 Aaron’s solo and chamber music recordings are issued on Stone Records “The legend of Hagoromo” (2015), Albany Records “Vientos – Music of Hayg Boyadjian” (2010), Parma Recordings “Perceptions” (2011), and his own Six String Sound “Tracing a wheel on water” (2006) and “New Lullaby” (2010).
 They have received critical acclaim from Audiophile, Fanfare, American Record Guide, Guitar Magazine and many more with such response as “stunningly played” (Fanfare), "eclectic and endlessly rewarding release" (Classical Guitar), “A Significant Recording” (Classical Guitar UK).

 Aaron is the founder of the acclaimed New Lullaby Project, a 21st century commissioning endeavor that invites composers to write classical miniatures in the genre of the lullaby.
-Begun in 2007 as an impetus to bridge the fear of contemporary music with audiences and the guitar with composers, he has since premiered over 45 by over 40 different composers from six countries.
+Begun in 2007 as an impetus to bridge the fear of contemporary music with audiences and the guitar with composers, he has since premiered 52 by over 49 different composers from six countries.
 The debut CD “New Lullaby" Features 14 new lullabies by 13 American composers.
-The New Lullaby Project continues to premiere new solos and work towards the next CD.
+The New Lullaby Project continues to premiere new solos and work has begun on a second CD.

 In concerts and recordings, Aaron utilizes many of his own arrangements of J.S.
 Bach, Domenico Scarlatti, numerous Spanish composers and the American John Cage.
-His arrangement of “Six Melodies” (2015) for violin and guitar by John Cage is published by Edition Peters, and is the first work in the Cage catalogue to feature guitar.
+His arrangement of John Cage's “Six Melodies” (2015) for violin and guitar is published by Edition Peters, and is the first officially sanctioned work in the Cage catalogue to feature guitar.
+A collection of solos "Piano Music for Guitar" is being released in October 2017 by Edition Peters.
 Aaron recently received exclusive permission from Édition Musicales Alphonse Leduc to perform his arrangements of Reynaldo Hahn’s “Mélodies”(2016) for voice and guitar.

 As a chamber musician Aaron has performed works for small and large ensembles including with choir, string quartet, duos of all types and mixed ensembles.
 Recent collaborators include the Rimsky-Korsakov and New England String Quartets, Boston Lyric Opera, Schola Cantorum of Boston, Musica Sacra, New Holland Ensemble (Russia), violinists Irina Muresanu and Sharan Leventhal, and cellist Rafael Popper-Keizer.
 Aaron is the founder of the ensemble ¡Con Fuego!
 (With Fire!), which juxtaposes classical Spanish music and flamenco dance and song.
 The programs cross-fertilize the passion and raw energy of flamenco with the harmonic and timbre variety of Spanish classical masters, featuring award winning choreographers, dancers and singers La Conja and Gabriela Granados.

 Aaron’s published articles include: “Have Guitar, Will Travel – To Russia With Love”, The Triangle of Mu Phi Epsilon (2015), and “Meet the Luthier with Sicilian Builder Franco Marino”, Boston Classical Guitar Society Quarterly (2010).
 Interviews of Aaron include “Building a career through talent and savvy”, The Triangle (2011), and “On the Trail with Lullaby Hunter, Aaron Larget-Caplan”, Fanfare Magazine (2011) where he was noted for his“enthusiasm and virtuosity”.
+He has given lectures Being an Artist Entrepreneur and Creating Commissioning Projects at universities as well as the Guitar Foundation of America (2016) and for the international music fraternity ΜΦΕ (2017).
 Aaron has appeared on numerous radio and television stations across the US.

 From 2010-2014, Aaron founded and directed Greater Boston House Concerts, presenting classical music in salon settings in the Dorchester neighborhood of Boston.
 Featuring artists from the Boston Symphony and across the USA, Italy and Germany, highlighting living composers, duos and world-class soloists.

 A proponent of live classical music in society and arts in education, Aaron is a former roster artist with Young Audiences of Massachusetts, for which he was the youngest ever chosen.
 He continues to give enrichment programs and artist residencies alongside formal concerts throughout the country and internationally, introducing classical music into schools and community venues in solo, duo and Spanish dance programs.
 His Spanish, Latin American, Japanese and Contemporary music programs have received awards from the New England Foundation for the Arts, New England Conservatory and numerous cultural arts councils.
-In 2011 he gave a weeklong Arts Residency in Northern New Hampshire performing in 13 school programs, giving three workshops and three formal concerts across 900 miles of the State.
+Of special note is a week-long arts residency in Northern New Hampshire performing in 13 school programs, giving three workshops and three formal concerts across 900 miles of the State.

-Aaron performs on a 2009 Olivier Fanton d'Andon guitar and a 2012 Franco Marino guitar gifted to him by the luthier.
-He is endorsed by Hannabach Classical Guitar Strings of Germany.
-He lives in Boston with his wife, healer and muse, Catherine.
+Aaron performs on a 2009 Olivier Fanton d'Andon guitar He lives in Boston with his wife, healer and muse, Catherine.

 |Gregory Biss||Lullaby (after Schumann)||2016|